mattcarlotta/react-smde/README.md

 ]
 ```

 By default, the `MDEditor` expects the data to be filtered server-side or by the `loadSuggestions` callback function.

 The suggestions overlay will only be triggered by the `suggestionTriggerCharacter` and will only execute the `loadSuggestions` function as determined by the `debounceSuggestions` property.

 Please note that setting a `debounceSuggestions` lower than `300`ms will disable the loading indicator -- this is useful if the returned data remains static.

-For example, static data is returned:
+For example a dynamic data set, see the [Demo](#demo) example above, otherwise here's a static data example:

 ```jsx
 import React, { Component } from "react";